sc0ttj/component/README.md

 - Just 1.4kb, minified and gzipped
 - No build tools or transpiler needed
 - Simple syntax, easy to use, easy to learn
-- Pure JavaScript wherever possible
+- Plain JavaScript wherever possible
 - Works **client-side**, in browsers:
   - add your component to the page as you would a normal Element
   - auto re-render on state change, with DOM-diffing